matteoxpo/T09D15/README.md

 >Though integrated development environments and language-specific compiler features can also be used to manage a build process, Make remains widely used, especially in Unix and Unix-like operating systems.

 \> *I see.
 Turn on the computer*

+The text you already know flashed on the download screen:

+> Don't forget to check your programs for style norms and memory leaks! \
+> Don't forget to check your programs for style norms and memory leaks! \
+> Don't forget to check your programs for style norms and memory leaks! \
+> Check out ' materials` more often.....

 ***LOADING...***